marianpekar/Cardamom.js/docs/index.md

 As you may have read already in [README.md on GitHub](https://github.com/marianpekar/Cardamom.js/blob/master/README.md), Cardamom.js is a JavaScript library that provides all (or at least the most) of the logic you'll be needing while building a card game, whether it's based on rules of an existing card game like Black Jack, Texas Hold'em or Rummy or on your own.

-The only assumption is you'll be working with cards that follow the color&value pattern and yes, you can have Jokers too.
+The only assumption is you'll be *working with cards that follow the color&value pattern* and yes, you can have Jokers too.

 The goal was to provide intuitive, easy to use library with well-documented API so as simple and readable source code.
 On this page you can read out what all you can do with Cardamom.js.

-Library is divided into six sections and here the chapters after 'Instalation' cover them.
+Cardamom.js is divided into six sections and here the chapters after 'Instalation' cover them.
 They are:

 * Construction
 * Manipulation